 The Perfect Day

-At a wedding there are participants, coordinators, flowers, colors, rehearsals, photographers, videographers, tuxedos, caterers, locations, churches, gifts, meals, DJ’s, music, toasts, shoes, and countless other things like romance to consider.
+At a wedding there are participants, coordinators, flowers, colors, and rehearsals.
+There are photographers, videographers, tuxedos, caterers, locations, churches, gifts, meals, DJ’s, music, toasts, and shoes… There are countless other things besides mere romance to consider.

 Anticipation the Way it USED to Be…